brikis98/fundamentals-of-devops-website/_posts/2025-01-28-how-to-manage-state-and-environments-with-opentofu.md

 | No extra tooling to learn or use	     	| ■■■■■      | ■■■■■    | □□□□□

 Each of the options has some strengths and weaknesses.
-With OpenTofu, which supports early variable evaluation as of [version 1.8](https://opentofu.org/blog/opentofu-1-8-0/), we now have a new approach for managing multiple environments that may offer the greatest strengths of all: _defining environments in variable definition files_.
+With OpenTofu, which supports early variable evaluation as of [version 1.8](https://opentofu.org/blog/opentofu-1-8-0/), we now have a new approach to consider for managing multiple
+environments: _defining environments in variable definition files_.

 Let's go through an example so you can see how it works.
 Go back to the EC2 module you've been using throughout this blog post, and add a _variables.tf_ file with the following code: